illwieckz/pimi/README.md

 Description
 -----------

-This tool helps user to install [TrueCombat](http://truecombatelite.com/) mods on GNU/Linux systems.
+This tool helps users to install [TrueCombat](http://truecombatelite.com/) mods on GNU/Linux systems.

-Only [ET:Legacy](http://etlegacy.com/) and [ioquake3](http://ioquake3.org/) engines are supported since they are the only way to get a working setup in modern distributions.
+Only [ET:Legacy](http://etlegacy.com/) and [ioquake3](http://ioquake3.org/) engines are supported since they are the only viable way to get a working setup in modern distributions.

 Current mods supported: